F-1 Student Employment and Training

 You will receive an email notification with instructions for collecting the I-20 when has been prepared.
 It is your responsibility to check the I-20 for accuracy, particularly page 2 where your authorization recommendation is listed.
 If information is incorrect or missing, you need to let the VISA Office know immediately.

 No. DHS regulations do not require monetary compensation in order to qualify for CPT.
-CPT is authorized based on meeting the academic objectives and submitting a timely filed application.
+CPT is authorized if a student meets the academic objectives and submits a timely-filed application.

 If you are receiving compensation for approved CPT, you will need to have a Social Security Number (SSN).
 Visit our Employment page for details on how to obtain an SSN if you do not already have one.